ryneches/SuchTree/docs/api_docs.md

 Get node IDs forming the path between two nodes through their common ancestor.
 Returns list from a -> MRCA -> b.

 ### Distance Analysis

+SuchTree was originally built to compute patristic (leaf-to-leaf) distances as efficiently as possible.
+You have two choices to make :

+- Do you want to use leaf names or leaf IDs?
+- Do you want to to calculate distances for single a pair of leafs, or a table of leaf pairs?

+It is important to remember that even if you have two trees with exactly the same leaf names, the leafs will have different node IDs if the topologies are different.
+For those cases, it is better to use use the leaf name to ID mappings (`SuchTree.leaves` and `SuchTree.leaf_nodes`) to associate your leaf nodes with other data.

 ```python
 distance(a: Union[int, str], b: Union[int, str]) -> float
 ```